nic116seitz/csc101_notes/CSC1019/Chapter 4.md

 - #code is a common word for the textual representation of a program.
 - an interactive interpreter displays a prompt that indicates that the interpreter is ready to accept code.
 ## Executing a Python program
-- #statment is a program instruction.
+- #statement is a program instruction.
 Programs are a series of statements
 - each statement sits on its own line
 - #expression a piece of code that the interpreter evaluates to produce a value
 	- Ex: wage \* hourly